lukaszpilat93/technical-content-translation/Further_reading_and_references.md

 ---
 FURTHER READING + FURTHER REFERENCES
 ===============
-Even though you have certainly acquired some valuable knowledge about the Polish language style and grammar during your studies, there is always some room for improvement.
+Even though you have some valuable knowledge about the Polish language and know the basics of Trados, there is always some room for improvement.

+This chapter is meant to give you some hints about:

+- linguistic and technical resources
+- style guides you should read and follow

+<h6></h6>

+**LINGUISTIC AND TECHNICAL RESOURCES**

-In case you encounter any issues or doubts that need to be consulted in some reliable resources, here is a short overview of further references that may deem to be helpful:
+If you see any issues or have some doubts, here is a short overview of further references that may be helpful:

 1. **"Poradnia językowa PWN"**:
    [Link](https://sjp.pwn.pl/poradnia/)